CBCA Book of the Year Awards Policy 2020-21

-All judges hold current individual membership of a Branch of The Children’s Book Council of Australia and have a current Working With Children Check (or Police Check) as determined by regulations in their State or Territory.
+All judges must be a financial member of a Branch of The Children’s Book Council of Australia (this can be individual or institutional membership) and have a current Working With Children and Vulnerable People Check (or Police Check) as determined by regulations in their State or Territory.

 9.4.1 Conflict of Interest

 It is important for perceptions of fairness in the Awards that judges have no conflict of interest in the outcome of the Awards during their term of office.
-Candidates should carefully consider CBCA’s conflict of interest policy before seeking nomination and must include with their nomination documents a completed Conflict of Interest Declaration.
+Candidates should carefully consider CBCA’s Conflict of Interest Policy before seeking nomination and must include with their nomination documents a completed Conflict of Interest Declaration form.
 If appointed, a judge’s obligations to consider and disclose actual and potential conflicts of interest is ongoing.